zenkigen/mackerel-agent-plugins/README.md

   - SORA is a software package of WebRTC SFU released by Shiguredo.
   - refer to: https://sora.shiguredo.jp/

-For detail, please look at each plugin's ReadMe.
+For detail, please look at each plugin's README.

 # How to use